Showing posts with label reviews. Show all posts

 It’s an odd future, one in which the Labour government have been in power in the UK continuously since the end of the Second World War.
 All buildings are government owned and many houses stand empty because there has been so much emigration to Australia, Canada and other parts of the world, much of it after the stock market crash of 1970.

-David Anderson is a pilot with the Royal Australian Air Force who, while stopped off in the UK, is asked to take a posting to fly the Royal family wherever they might want to go.
-It turns out that the RAAF and Australian government are picking up the tab for the Queen’s because the UK’s mean-spirited Labour lot won’t pay.
+David Anderson is a pilot with the Royal Australian Air Force who, while stopped off in the UK, is asked to take a posting to fly the royal family wherever they might want to go.
+It turns out that the RAAF and Australian government are picking up the tab for the Queen’s air transport because the UK’s mean-spirited Labour lot won’t pay.
 We come to realise the nightmare prospect — has there every been anything so horrific in all fiction? — that the Queen and her family might be happier living abroad (following the example of the author, who emigrated to Australia in 1950).

-The whole thing is a very strange right-wing fantasy of grievances against the left, blaming Labour for post-war austerity and not, er, the Nazis.
+The whole thing is a very strange right-wing fantasy of grievances against the left, blaming Labour for post-war austerity — and not, er, the Nazis.
 Rationing is still in place in this 1983, so English people are amazed by David’s access to ham or pineapple, which he gets via airline connections.
 And yet in this bleak dystopia, posh grocer’s Fortnum and Mason is still open (p.
-203), when David wants to buy his love interest a treat.
+203), which is convenient when David wants to buy his love interest a treat.
 By which he means South Australian sherry.

 This imagined austerity is all the odder because Shute must have known while writing this that rationing would soon end in the UK.
 In fact, bread came off the ration in 1948, clothes in 1949, sweets and sugar in 1953, the year In the Wet was published.
 All other rationing was ended on 4 July 1954, but it had been a pledge of the Conservatives in the 1950 and 1951 general elections — the latter returning them to power.

 When In the Wet was published, Labour had been out of office for two years.
-That it is railing against a demonstrably unfounded fear is fascinating in the context of having just read How They Broke Britain by James O’Brien, and its account of scaremongering by media and certain politicians in the lead up to the referendum on leaving the EU.
+That this novel is railing against a demonstrably unfounded fear is fascinating in the context of having just read How They Broke Britain by James O’Brien, and its account of scaremongering by media and certain politicians in the lead up to the referendum on leaving the EU.

 There’s something, too, in the fear of a population of hard-working, aspirational Brits being dogged by the edicts — whims! — of the civil service.
 I can see echoes of that fear in things being said in the US at the moment as a reason for cutting public services, that idea of government as something that gums up rather than lubricates the workings of the economy.
 Somehow, despite this, British engineering, radio and TV are still the envy of the world (p.
 75), the latter presumably still being made by the bureaucracy of the BBC.